stdlib-js/stdlib/FAQ.md

 ### What are the project's core values?

 -   **Thoroughness**: implementations should be thorough, including testing, benchmarking, and documentation.
 Algorithms should be researched, studied, and measured.
 Taking shortcuts is not acceptable.
 Attention to detail is highly prized.
 Code should be written well the first time.
 -   **Rigor**: development should be rigorous.
-High quality code is expected, and authors are expected to strive for excellence.
+High-quality code is expected, and authors are expected to strive for excellence.
 -   **Robustness**: implementations should demonstrate an exhaustive understanding of how they can fail.
 -   **Approachability**: user-facing APIs and underlying implementations should be approachable.
 Interfaces should embrace simplicity.
 Source code should use the simplest primitives.
 Documentation should be abundant.
--   **Integrity**: all aspects of the project--documentation, testing, benchmarking, implementations, tooling--should form a consistent and coherent whole.
+-   **Integrity**: all aspects of the project&mdash;documentation, testing, benchmarking, implementations, tooling&mdash;should form a consistent and coherent whole.
 Code should be of one voice and reflect a single purpose: to write high-quality software.

 <!-- </faq-question> -->